beckastar/ladynerds_site/README.md

 @Lavinia is working on an Issues template, but in the meantime, **please:**
 - Remember each issue should be a doable chunk that one person can accomplish.
-- Break down the feature into a checklist using [  ]'s.
+- Break the issue down into a checklist using [  ]'s.
     * A progress bar will magically appear on the issue
     * If someone only completes part of the work, folks have an idea of where to start
     * It's not as intimidating for less-experienced folks to get started